Shallow Water Demo

 Introduction

 The intention of this work was to investigate the feasibility of using the shallow water equations within the context of physics simulation in videogames.
-Therefore, emphasis has been placed on computational efficiency and the graphical quality of the results, and not so much on strict physical accuracy.
+Therefore, emphasis has been placed on computational efficiency and the graphical appearance of the results, and not so much on strict physical accuracy.

 Video